 The Union for the Mediterranean has also identified six priority projects which are at the heart of the of Partnership’s efforts, including projects for:

 - the de-pollution of the Mediterranean Sea;

 - the establishment of maritime and land highways;

 - civil protection initiatives to combat natural and man-made disasters;

 - a Mediterranean solar energy plan;

 - the inauguration of the Euro-Mediterranean University in Slovenia;

 - and the Mediterranean Business Development Initiative focusing on micro, small and medium-sized enterprises.

 Resolution of the Arab-Israeli conflict is a strategic priority for Europe.
-Without this, there will be little chance of dealing with other problems in the Middle East.
+Until this is achieved, there will be little chance of solving other problems in the Middle East.

 The EU’s objective is a two-state solution with an independent, democratic, viable Palestinian state living side-by-side with Israel and its other neighbours.
 The EU wants to see progress, not just process.
 To that end, the EU undertakes a range of activities – both political and practical – and is the largest donor to Palestinian state-building efforts.